Reimagining food for people and the planet.

 By 2026, 100% chicken for our own brands in our European markets to be aligned with the standards of the European Chicken Commitment (ECC).

-People and Planet Menu Framework
+Launched our People and Planet Menu Framework

 Our ‘People & Planet Menu Framework’ provides practical guidelines for integrating healthier and more sustainable food and drink options across our own brands.
 It covers all aspects from sourcing and recipe development, to cooking methods, menu design and customer communications.